meglecz/mkCOInr/doc/content/tutorial.rst

 Theses steps can be executed independently.

-The last example shows how to ref:`create a pipeline <chained_custom_tutorial>` by combining different commands.
+The last example shows how to :ref:`create a pipeline <chained_custom_tutorial>` by combining different commands.

 The creation of the COInr database is explained in the :ref:`Create COInr from BOLD and NCBI section <create_coinr_tutorial>`.
 You can download this database from `Zenodo <https://doi.org/10.5281/zenodo.6555985>`_ and customize it to your needs.